fbpx

 The impact of AI-powered search on SEO

 There will likely be many more changes to search as AI progresses, but as people adjust to having the option to use AI in search, search engines will work to make it as seamless as possible to keep users happy.
-People will still need search to fact-check AI, conduct their own research, and get answers to navigational and informational queries, so traditional SEO practices will remain important.
+People will still need traditional search to fact-check AI, conduct their own research, and get answers to navigational and informational queries, so traditional SEO practices will remain important.
 Continuing to create helpful, relevant content that appeals to both people and search engines is the best response to these AI updates.

 The impact of AI-powered search on advertising